ChicagoDave/ifpress/system-design.md

      * chat with others playing same public or private story
  * JSON-based templates and configuration (not XML)

+## Technology

+ifpress.org is built on Angular 2, TypeScript, and Boostrap.
+The hosted service runs on Apache 2 and MongoDB, while the self-hosted version runs on Apache 2 alone.
+We use MongoDB for user credentials, which isn't required for self-hosting.

 ## Stories

 IF Stories are compiled using Inform 7 (inform7.com).
 To be compatible with ifpress.org, they will need to include I7 extensions found at the fyrevm-web github repository.